effiemanyos/ms3-pmresources/README.md

 |21|||
 |22|||

-These features have been chosen after we applied the Moscow method as a prioritization technique to decide on what to build next, which is influenced by what users need.
+These features have been selected after we applied the MoSCoW method as a prioritization technique to decide on what we need to build next, which is entirely influenced by what users really need to achieve their goals.

 [Back to Table of Contents](#table-of-contents)